How to Charge an Apple TV Remote [All Types]

 The older versions of the Apple TV remote came with a swappable CR2032 button-cell battery.
 So if you are upgrading from an older device, then charging the Apple TV remote must be a new thing for you.
 You will receive notifications on your Apple TV once your Siri remote dips to 20% in battery.
 This is when you need to charge your Apple TV remote.

-How to Charge an Apple TV Remote
+How to Charge Apple TV Siri Remote

-How to Charge an Apple TV Remote
+How to Charge Old Apple TV Remote

 How to Check if Your Apple Remote is Charging

 When you charge the Apple TV remote, there is no indicator light to check if it is charging or not.
-The remote lacks a physical indicator to indicate charging.,Instead, you will receive a notification on your Apple TV once your remote is connected to a power source.
+The remote lacks a physical indicator to indicate charging.
+Instead, you will receive a notification on your Apple TV once your remote is connected to a power source.

 Apple TV Remote charging

 Moreover, you can manually check the battery status in the Apple TV Settings menu.
-With the Settings menu, you can also check the Apple TV remote charge level.
+With the Settings menu, you can also check the AppleTV remote charge level.

 1. Open the Settings app on your Apple TV’s home screen.